HeavyMedl/HowToJavaScript/README.md

 Some newer web applications are opting for the **single-page application** (SPA) approach, where all the necessary code (HTML, JavaScript, CSS) is retrieved on a single page load or all of the relevant resources are dynamically loaded when needed.
 AJAX helps accomplish this.

 For example, when you navigate to `http://127.0.0.1:3000/intern`, your browser brings in the following assets: `intern.html` and `intern.js`.
 We end up including the additional assets with our `loadAssets` function defined in `intern.js` module `DOMUtils`.
 Those include our cascading style sheets (CSS): `bootstrap.min.css` and `cover.css`; JavaScript: `jquery.min.js` and `bootstrap.min.js`.
-Even though we're dynamically including those files, conceptually, this all happens in one load *cycle*.
+We're dynamically including those files.
+Conceptually, this all happens in one load *cycle*.

 Notice that `intern.html` has a *Features* tab.
 If we defined a page for Features, the URL might look like `http://127.0.0.1:3000/features`.
 You'd then want to define a `features.html` to correspond with that route, which would be the logical place to put your "features" section.
 You'd have a structure like this: